chapati/beam-wiki/Secure-bulletin-board-system-(SBBS).md

 ##### **A** and **B**:

-* picks/or generates a pair of keys public and private
+* picks or generates a pair of keys public and private
 * choose channel//asks BBS server (node) for suitable
 * sends `BbsSubscribe` to chosen channel, if needed